Frequently Asked Questions

 When was MERP started, and how many people have completed the program?

-Since its inception, more than 4,000 students have successfully completed the Medical Education Readiness Program (MERP) and advanced to American University of the Caribbean School of Medicine (AUC) or Ross University School of Medicine (RUSM).
+The MERP program was started in 2004.
+Since its inception, more than 4,000 students have successfully completed MERP and advanced to Ross University School of Medicine and American University of the Caribbean School of Medicine.

 What courses are taught in the MERP program?

 MERP is designed to provide aspiring medical students with a strong foundation in the basic medical sciences.
-The course of study includes four basic science courses: Clinical Anatomy, Medical Biochemistry/Molecular Biology, Medical Microbiology/Immunology, Medical Physiology/Biophysics and Academic Success.
-These courses provide similar content and depth to those taught in the medical school curriculum at American University of the Caribbean School of Medicine and Ross University School of Medicine.
+The course of study includes four basic science courses: Medical Anatomy/ Histology, Medical Biochemistry/Molecular Biology, Medical Microbiology/Immunology and Medical Physiology/Biophysics.
+These courses provide similar content and depth to those taught in the medical school curriculum at American University of the Caribbean School of Medicine or Ross University School of Medicine.

 What qualifications are held by MERP's instructors?